kormax/apple-enhanced-contactless-polling/README.md

 - Device generates a transaction notification/receipt after the service mode period ends (No SE notifications to the SEP?).

-Judging from this information, it is safe to assume that what this mode does is that it disables regular transaction status tracking and end condition fulfillment, allowing even an incompatible/slow/uniqe reader to conduct any NFC transaction sequences imaginable, with DESELECTs/TRESETs and so on.
-Extra time in comparison to regular NFC auth is also given in order to accomodate for all possible service proccesses and communication delays.
+Judging from this information, it is safe to assume that what this mode does is that it disables regular transaction status tracking and end condition fulfillment, allowing even an incompatible/slow/unique reader to conduct any NFC transaction sequences imaginable, with DESELECTs/TRESETs and so on.
+Extra time in comparison to regular NFC auth is also given in order to accomodate for all possible service processes and communication delays.

 # Contributing